skerkour/kerkour.com/content/about.md

 ## Social 🐣

 You won't find me on social networks because they are too noisy and time sucking, by design.
-However you still can contact me can using the chatbox at the bottom right of this page.
+You can contact me can by sending your message and your email address in the chatbox at the bottom right of this page.